elastisys/compliantkubernetes/CONTRIBUTING.md

 ## Code Snippets

 Code snippets should be written in a way that is transparent, predictable and flexible.
-They should be written with two roles in mind: devs and ops.
-Devs need commands that "mostly work", but need access to the underlying tools to select only the component they currently work on (e.g., Ansible `-t` or Helmfile `-l`).
-Ops need access to dry-run.
-Both these roles will be called "administrator" below.
+They should be written with two roles in mind: contributors and platform administrators.
+Contributors need commands that "mostly work", but need access to the underlying tools to select only the component they currently work on (e.g., Ansible `-t` or Helmfile `-l`).
+Platform administrators need access to dry-run.

-- Separate pre-requisite installation snippets, config snippets (which includes init snippets), apply snippets and test snippets.
+- Separate pre-requisite installation snippets, configuration snippets (which includes init snippets), apply snippets and test snippets.
 - Apply snippets should not execute when copy-pasted, e.g., do not add a final newline.
 They should allow the administrator to review the command, potentially edit the command, before confirming execution by typing ENTER.
 - Apply snippets should be idempotent, i.e., running apply multiple times should give the same result as applying only once.
 - Avoid auto-approve in apply snippets.
 Encourage (but don't force) dry-running.